-1. Significant aspects of off-duty employment, including but not limited to date(s), time(s), number of officers assigned, and duties1to be performed will be recorded in the written3 agreement.

-2. Incidents occurring during the officer's off-duty employment, including but not limited to uses of force, complaints received, incidents occurred and injuries sustained, shall be documented upon notifying the on duty supervisor, following department procedures and forms.
+- 1. Significant aspects of off-duty employment, including but not limited to date(s), time(s), number of officers assigned, and duties to be performed will be recorded in the off duty request form. - 2.
+On duty supervisors shall be notified immediately of incidents occurring during the officer's off-duty employment, including but not limited to uses of force, complaints received, incidents occurred and injuries sustained and shall be documented following department procedures and forms.